How to apply Agile project management principles to your work

 Develop phase one in detail

-By this point, you should have a detailed outline for what your first phase will involve and a basic idea of what the likely next steps are.
+By this point, you should have a detailed outline of your first phase and a basic idea of the likely next steps.

 Assign deadlines